 The only accurate way to detect the condition is to have your doctor measure the amount of testosterone in your blood.
 Because testosterone levels fluctuate throughout the day, several measurements will need to be taken to detect a deficiency.
 Doctors prefer, if possible, to test levels early in the morning, when testosterone levels are highest.

 Note: Testosterone should only be used by men who have clinical signs and symptoms AND medically documented low testosterone levels.

 Testosterone deficiency can be treated by:

-Mucoadhesive material applied above the teeth twice a day
+- Mucoadhesive material applied above the teeth twice a day

-Long-acting subcutaneous implant
+- Long-acting subcutaneous pellet

-Testosterone stick (apply like underarm deodorant)
+- Testosterone stick (apply like underarm deodorant)